timothyb0912/blog/_posts/2021-12-25-Personal-data-science.md

 ensuring that our exercise and nutrition maintain our good health over the long-term.
 Finally---but not comprehensively---we might ask
-how can use physical health outcome data such as our temperature, our blood pressure, our blood glucose levels, and our heart rate?
+how can we use physical health outcome data such as our temperature, our blood pressure, our blood glucose levels, and our heart rate?
-If we collect and store our observations---our quantitive stories--- about these important topics, then we may be able to make use of qualitative and quantitative analysis methods on this data.
+If we collect and store our observations---our quantitive stories--- about these important topics, then we may be able to use qualitative and quantitative analysis methods on the collected data.

 ## Why should we maintain personal data science projects?